Traveler's guide

 We've noticed that some cyclists are making themselves at home on the road and mobilizing the carriageway by riding 3 or 4 wide.
 This complicates the work of our escort vehicles and is detrimental to everyone's safety.
 Not to mention that it doesn't put the police authorities on our side.
 Thank you for thinking about this.
 Please also watch out for cyclists going slower than you.

-If you bring your children to Petite Aventure, introduce them to the basics of bike safety and have them ride close to you.
+If you're bringing your kids to La Petite Aventure, introduce them to the basics of bike safety and insist that they ride close to you.

 Signs and optional routes